mohitjain1911/cicd-kube-docker/README.md

 ## Project Overview

-In this project, we aim to implement a continuous delivery pipeline for Docker containers using tools like Jenkins, Docker Hub, Helm, and Kubernetes.
+Welcome to the Continuous Delivery for Docker Containers project!
+In this initiative, we aim to implement a continuous delivery pipeline for Docker containers using tools like Jenkins, Docker Hub, Helm, and Kubernetes.
 The primary focus is on achieving automated building, testing, and deployment of Docker images to a Kubernetes Cluster.

 ## Project Objectives